Posted - March 4 to 8, 2012 | Updated : June 19, 2012 | August 16, 2015

 This is the finale people.
 It's a bit cliche but after all the action of this story arc, I, for one, appreciate some level of predictability.

-The fifth trade paperback collection covering the first volume of New Avengers presents a break with the previous four collections.
-Unlike the others, the five issues of New Avengers collected in this volume does not form a continuous story arc.
-What we have here is a montage, five issues that give us glimpses into the larger picture of of Marvel's "Civil War" event.
-Ah, what the heck, let's call a spade a spade - these five issues are Civil Wars crossovers.
+What we have here is a montage, five stories that give us glimpses into the larger picture of of Marvel's "Civil War" event.
+Ah, what the heck, let's call a spade a spade - these five stories are Civil Wars crossovers.
 Still here?
 Good.

-Each of the five issues are about a different Avenger : The first issue is about Captain America, the second about Luke Cage, then Spider-Woman, Sentry (boo!), and last of all, Iron Man.
-The issues are also set apart by the fact that different artists showcase their talent in each issue : The Captain America issue is done by Howard Chaykin, Luke Cage by Leinil Francis Yu (a countryman of mine, go Leinil!), Spider-Woman by Oliver Coipel, Sentry by Pasqual Ferry and Iron Man by Jim Cheung.
+Each of the five stories are about a different Avenger : The first story is about Captain America, the second about Luke Cage, then Spider-Woman, Sentry (boo!), and last of all, Iron Man.
+The stories are also set apart by the fact that different artists showcase their talent in each story : The Captain America story is done by Howard Chaykin, Luke Cage by Leinil Francis Yu (a countryman of mine, go Leinil!), Spider-Woman by Oliver Coipel, Sentry by Pasqual Ferry and Iron Man by Jim Cheung.
 Brian Michael Bendis does the script for the entire set.

 Chaykin's Captain America is a bit jarring - artwise.
 Chaykin's style is blocky, there's a definite lack of fluidity in the moving figures, the extra-heavy ink doesn't help.
 Still, Bendis' script manages to survive the heavy handed art.
 Content is excellent - this issue reveals just how strong the bond between Cap and the Falcon is; remember all those issues of "Captain America and the Falcon"?
 As a bonus, we also get to know where Hank Pym stands in this whole Civil War scenario.
 I love the detail in the beginning when Steve Rogers has this monologue about what drawing means to him.

-Now here comes the Spider-Woman issue and based on the previous appearances of our gorgeous Jessica Drew I'm hunting the panels for babeshots.
+Now here comes the Spider-Woman story and based on the previous appearances of our gorgeous Jessica Drew I'm hunting the panels for babeshots.
 Results: None.
 Nada.
 Even though Jessica is shown in her undies for a significant part of the tale, just no babeshot-worthy panels.
-Content wise, this issue answers a big question.
-In the previous trade paperback "Secrets & Lies" we are left doubting whether Jessica is a Shield loyalist spying on Hydra or a Hydra loyalist spying on Shield.
-This issue puts all doubt to rest.
+Content wise, this story answers a big question.
+In the previous stories we are left doubting whether Jessica is a Shield loyalist spying on Hydra or a Hydra loyalist spying on Shield.
+This story puts all doubt to rest.

 Last in the collection is a very strong Tony Stark story that brings home something very believable: Tony Stark did not design all of his tech.
 Stark tech is more a team effort.
 I knew it.
 The issue almost gets stolen by Maria Hill who does a little "James Bond" of her own using the latest Shield technology, that was fun.

 Well, this is as disparate a collection I've ever seen for New Avengers up to this point.
-I'm praying to a return to more sequential issues but these issues proved surprisingly revealing and if you're a "Civi War" fan, this is well worth picking up.
+I'm praying to a return to more sequential stories but these stories proved surprisingly revealing and if you're a "Civi War" fan, this is well worth picking up.